 On the other hand, cooking for 2 is more difficult since I’ve been doing it for up to 9 people for the past 20 years!
 Meals have definitely gotten more simple to prepare.
 In fact, yesterday we planned to have salad with chicken for dinner (which wouldn’t go over well with ravenous teenage boys).
 Here’s how easy it was: I threw two frozen chicken breasts in the crockpot, seasoned with garlic granules, onion powder and salt/pepper, then cooked for 2-3 hours on high.
 No need to add any liquid because as the chicken thaws there’s plenty.
-I figured BBQ sauce would be good to finish it off but didn’t have any on hand.
-So I whipped up this quick recipe, slathered it on top of the chicken, let it cook another hour, made a fresh salad.
+I figured BBQ sauce would be good to finish off the chicken salad but didn’t have any on hand.
+So I whipped up this Quick BBQ Sauce recipe, slathered it on top of the chicken and let it cook another hour while I made a fresh salad.
 I topped the salad with the chicken, drizzled on some extra sauce, served with our favorite salad dressing and dinner was ready!

 Quick BBQ Sauce